 Hydropower – the source of Hydro

-In 1963, we opened our first aluminum production plant based on hydropower on Karmøy, an island off the Norwegian west coast.
-This also marked the beginning of Hydro’s journey to become the world’s leading company in sustainable aluminum production.
+In 1963, we opened our first aluminium production plant based on hydropower on Karmøy, an island off the Norwegian west coast.
+This also marked the beginning of Hydro’s journey to become the world’s leading company in sustainable aluminium production.

-Today, we operate more than 20 hydropower facilities throughout Norway, providing around 10 TWh of clean and renewable energy annually for our aluminum production.
+Today, we operate more than 20 hydropower facilities throughout Norway, providing around 10 TWh of clean and renewable energy annually for our aluminium production.

 Renewable energy and the environment

-What are the CO2 emissions of aluminum based on the energy source used to create the metal?
+What are the CO2 emissions of aluminium based on the energy source used to create the metal?